 Do you want to know all the shit I’ve figured out about earning the best and most free travel?
 Yes, you do, and it’s all summarized in this post.
-And it will all be explained in excruciating detail in posts to come!
-Thank me later.
-(Updated July 2017)
+(Updated October 2017)

 Here’s the somewhat short answer.
 Or, if you’re just insufferably impatient, you can instead read the very short answer.

 Unless you’re dedicated to one airline and one airline only, you want a credit card that earns you reward points, rather than a credit card that earns you frequent flyer miles.
-You earn your dumb miles slowly, and you can use yours alone, on a single airline, and that’s it.
-But you can use your points on several different airlines, or as cash, and easily combine them with your family members.
-Also, you can earn at better than 1 point per dollar spent, and redeem at under 100 points per cash price dollar, so compared to a frequent flyer card, you just earn more, and what you get is worth more.
+You earn miles slowly, and you can use yours alone, on a single airline, and that’s it.
+But you can use points on several different airlines, or as cash, and combine them with your family members.
+Compared to a frequent flyer program credit card, you earn more points for the same spending, and the points you earn are worth more, and can be used more flexibly.
 Get it?
 Points > miles.
 The best points are Chase Ultimate Rewards points, though if you never fly United, they’re not quite as great.

 Are you able and willing to fly United?
 Yay for you.
 Get a Chase Sapphire Reserve card, and a Chase Freedom Unlimited card.
 Don’t get one.
 Get both.
 Listen to me.
 I am right.
-Either apply for both at once, or wait at least a month between applications.
 When you use the Freedom Unlimited, you’ll earn 1.5 Chase Ultimate Rewards points per dollar spent (though they will call this “1.5% cash back”).
-When you transfer the points to your Sapphire Reserve, each point is worth a minimum of 1.5 cents towards travel on nearly any flight on any airline, so you’re talking a minimum of 2.25% travel back on all your spending.
+When you combine the points to your Sapphire Reserve, each point is worth a minimum of 1.5 cents towards travel on nearly any flight on any airline, so you’re talking a minimum of 2.25% travel back on all your spending.
 If you want to double that when you can, then put restaurant, travel, lodging, and transportation charges (including taxi, Uber, MTA, AirBnB, parking, etc), on the Sapphire Reserve; you’ll earn 3 points per dollar spent.
 And you might be able to do even better if you transfer the points from your Sapphire Reserve to United, Southwest, five international airlines, or four hotel programs, and redeem them for an award ticket.
 Though the Sapphire Reserve seems to cost $450/year, it’s really $150/year, because you get automatically get credited $300 each year for plane tickets, taxis, hotels, etc. The Freedom Unlimited has no fee. (more details)

-If you just want something that’s easy and not tied to any one airline, if less rewarding, consider a Barclaycard Arrival Plus card, a Capital One Venture Rewards card, or a Citi Double Cash card.
-I like the Double Cash best because it has no annual fee, but it also has no bonus, unlike the other cards.
-These basically all just give you 2% cash back on your spending, which is pretty good for moderately priced tickets, but won’t get you kick ass deals if a ticket is expensive.
-The more it costs, the more points you have to use.
-I’m not that excited about them, but they’re simple and flexible, like this girl I once knew.
+If you just want something that’s easy and not tied to any one airline, consider a Citi Double Cash card.
+It has no annual fee (but it also has no signup bonus).
+It gives you 2% cash back on all your spending, which is pretty good for moderately priced tickets, but won’t get you kick ass deals if a ticket is expensive.
+Alternatively, you can jump through a few hoops to get the Alliant Visa Signature card, which yields 2.5% cash back, or the Bank Of America Travel Rewards card, which offers 2.6%-3.5% back if you hold $100K with them.
+I’m not that excited about cash back or travel back cards, but they’re simple and flexible, like this girl I once knew.
 Thank you, I’ll be here all week. (more details)

 If you can’t transfer your points directly to the airline you want to fly, and you’ve got nothing better to do with your life, you might be able to figure out how to book the same flight indirectly, via airline partners.
 For example, if you wanted to use your Chase or Amex points to fly American, you could transfer the points to British Airways, once BA confirms they can do it.
 Or you can use Air France miles to fly Delta.
-My brother says this doesn’t work, but the internet says it does.
+My brother says this doesn’t work, but the internet says it does, so who are you going to believe?
 I myself was able to fly American after transferring Amex points to BA and booking it as a BA ticket; I also was able to fly SWISS by transferring Amex points to Air Canada and booking the flight as an Air Canada ticket.

 Most of the above cards come with major signup bonuses if you spend some amount of money in the first three months.
 Don’t be an asshole and blow it.
 If you haven’t spent enough, buy an Amazon gift credit — it won’t expire, so you’ll eventually burn through it.
 If you want to earn some extra United bonus miles on the same dime, for fucking free, buy the Amazon credit (and any other Amazon purchases) using the MileagePlus X app for your phone, rather than directly at Amazon.
-If Amazon credit doesn’t appeal, then check out Plastiq, which charges you 2.5% for to use your credit card to write checks to businesses of any kind.
-Might be worth it if that signup bonus is large enough. (more details)
+If Amazon credit doesn’t appeal, then check out Plastiq, which charges you 2.5% for using your credit card to write checks to businesses of any kind.
+I’ve used it many times when the signup bonus is large enough. (more details)

 That’s all you really need to know, but if you don’t savor every last word I write in the future, you may live the rest of your life vaguely haunted by wondering what you still don’t know.
 So come back later, or subscribe via email, and spare yourself the worry.